CurtiePi/triviagame/README.md

 - is_correct:        boolean
 - is_finished:       boolean

--- associated forms:
+Associated forms

--- methods:
+Methods
-   new_turn: CLASS METHOD instantiates a new Turn object
+- new_turn: CLASS METHOD instantiates a new Turn object

-   setCorrectAnswer: sets whether the question was answered correctly or not
+- setCorrectAnswer: sets whether the question was answered correctly or not

-   setFinished: sets whether the turn is over (the question has been answered)
+- setFinished: sets whether the turn is over (the question has been answered)

-   usedClue: increments the number of clues used
+- usedClue: increments the number of clues used

-   setPoints: sets the points earned this turn
+- setPoints: sets the points earned this turn

-   setAnswerGiven: records the anwser given by the player (correct or not)
+- setAnswerGiven: records the anwser given by the player (correct or not)

 -----------------------

-GameSummary
+GameSummary:

 Maintains information about a game that has been completed.
 Primarily uses Turns objects to populate forms with that information